Ookamini95/dnd-aanghakan/Aanghakan/Locations/Thunderpeak/Assets/quests/side-quests/Ale Shortage.md

 >[[Bifur, Bofur, and Bombur|Bofur]] : Definitely not contraband.
 >[[Bifur, Bofur, and Bombur|Bombur]] : Absolutely not Forgeborn Fury.

-Forgeborn fury is a powerful ale, so much so that it can actually ignite and produce a decent sized explosion (cask : 3d6 fire damage).
+Forgeborn fury is a powerful ale, so much so that it can actually ignite and produce a decent sized explosion (per cask : 3d6 fire damage).
 For this reason its production and trade has been forbidden.
 But that doesn't mean you can't get some of the stuff, at the right price.

 The trio also warns the players about... "security measures", and give our team a simple map of the [[Deep Crystal Caverns]], just enough to reach the mechanism that reveals the hidden stash.